zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-performance.md

         * If there is only one part, or if the part is not a `<TemplateBlade>`, then migrate the part to use the  no-pdl template as specified in  [top-blades-procedure.md](top-blades-procedure.md).
         * If there are more than three parts, consider refactoring or removing some of them so that fewer parts need to be displayed.
     * Optimize the Blades's `constructor` and `OnInputsSet` methods.
-    * Remove obsolete bundles, as specified in  [portalfx-extension-reference-obsolete-bundle.md](portalfx-extension-reference-obsolete-bundle.md).
+    * Remove obsolete bundles, as specified in  [https://aka.ms/portalfx/obsoletebundles](https://aka.ms/portalfx/obsoletebundles).
     * Use  the Portal's ARM token, if possible.
 Verify whether the extension can use the Portal's ARM token and if so, follow the instructions located at []() to install it.
     * Change the extension to use the hosting service, as specified in [top-extensions-hosting-service.md](top-extensions-hosting-service.md).
        * Wrap any **AJAX** calls with custom telemetry to ensure that they are not waiting on the result of the call.
 Also, ensure that **AJAX** is called using the batch api.
     * Reduce the revealed times for parts on the blade.
-    * Check for waterfalling or serialized bundle requests.
-If any exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at []().
+    * Check for waterfalling or serialized bundle requests, as described in [portalfx-extensions-bp-performance.md#coding-best-practices](portalfx-extensions-bp-performance.md#coding-best-practices).
+If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at []().

 * * *